 This chapter will review some of the special considerations that should be recognized when dealing with the overlap between psychiatry and toxicology.
 The chapter will start with an overview of the capacity assessment and its formal components.
 Then there is a discussion of the components of the medical evaluation of psychiatric patients for admission to a psychiatric facility.
 The third section is devoted to suicide and the suicidal or self-injurious patient.
 And finally substance use disorders are addressed.
 Principles of workplace violence and the violent patient will we addressed in Special Considerations: SC4.

 “Decision-making capacity is the ability to understand relevant information and to appreciate the reasonably foreseeable consequences of the decision.”3 Every consent form requires documentation of some aspects of a capacity assessment.
 Physicians are legally and ethically obligated to obtain informed consent for treatment and procedures.
 The initial presumption when evaluating capacity is that all people have decisional capacity.2 Depriving a patient of his or her decision-making rights is a serious infringement on his or her liberties that has legal and ethical implications.
 Yet, only a patient with capacity can legally consent to medical treatment.
-Allowing a patient without capacity to consent to medical treatment is also problematic and has legal ...
+Allowing a patient without capacity to consent to medical treatment is also problematic and ...